+Approve the application in its current form, without visually permeable infill panelling above 1.2m from natural ground level to the northern property boundary.
+The applicant will then proceed with the modifications to the southern fence only.
 Approve the application, subject to the fence being modified to include visually permeable infill panelling to match what is already existing on site along the northern property boundary, within the street setback area.
 The applicant will then be required to modify both northern and southern fencing.
 (Staff recommendation)